Goodbye Lullaby

 Upon its release, Goodbye Lullaby received generally mixed reviews from music critics, with some naming it her most personal and introspective album while others took issue with its subdued sound and Lavigne's lyrical content.
 The album debuted inside the top five in over 15 countries such as the United States and Canada (where it has since been certified gold) and topping the charts in over eight countries, such as Australia, Greece, Hong Kong and Japan.

-Goodbye Lullaby had sold 1.5 million copies worldwide as of 2013.
+Goodbye Lullaby has sold 1.5 million copies worldwide as of 2013.
 Three singles were released from Goodbye Lullaby.
 "What the Hell" was released as the lead single in January 2011 and achieved worldwide chart success, reaching the top 20 in the United States and United Kingdom, the top ten in Europe and Australia and the top five in Asia.
 The following singles, "Smile" and "Wish You Were Here", had moderate chart success worldwide.
 The album also includes an extended version of the soundtrack single for Alice in Wonderland (2010), titled "Alice".
 Lavigne promoted the album with a series of live performances and later embarked on the Black Star Tour (2011).